apollographql/router/docs/source/index.md

   class clients secondary;
 ```

-The Apollo Router is [implemented in Rust](https://github.com/apollographql/router), which provides dramatic speed and bandwidth benefits over the `@apollo/gateway` extension of Apollo Server.
+The Apollo Router is [implemented in Rust](https://github.com/apollographql/router), which provides performance benefits over the TypeScript Apollo Gateway.

 [Try it out!](./quickstart/)